andrewreece/seenet/README.md

-## SEE:Net - Network graph of MIT's Social Evolution Experiment (SEE)
+## SEE:Net - Network graph of MIT's Social Evolution Experiment

 ![SEE:net screenshot](images/seenet.png)